 Window displays are what attract shoppers into a store in the first place and what can make them spend extra cash once they're inside.
 LEDs work well with window displays as they can be angled to highlight very specific areas, drawing shoppers' eyes to certain products.
 This effect can't be achieved with CFLs or incandescent bulbs and although it's possible with halogen bulbs, these bulbs emit far more heat than LEDs which can cause a problem with food displays or can increase the risk of fire with other displays, such as clothing.
 Downlights can focus light into specific areas and are movable which makes them highly versatile for use in different displays.
 They can also be used within the store as accent lighting for displays.

 Lighting for this purpose can be a design feature in itself with light fittings such as chandeliers highlighting potential purchases.
-Chandeliers are traditionally fitted with incandescent or CFL candle bulbs but LED equivalents are available and bulbs such as the Bell Candle Clear BC range will burn for approximately 25,000 hours.
+Chandeliers are traditionally fitted with incandescent or CFL candle bulbs but LED equivalents are available and bulbs such as the The LED Candle Range at LampShopOnline will burn for approximately 25,000 hours.

 LED retail lighting in action

 Now that LED lighting has developed enough to offer the same level in quality of light as more traditional light bulbs, many retailers are converting to these energy saving bulbs.
 Below are some examples of how some of the biggest names in the lighting industry are helping to reduce their energy bills.

 - Marks and Spencer's Simply Food store in Sheffield is 100% lit with LED lighting, including the lighting in the car park, back of house and shop floor, which are managed with a lighting control system.
 Installing the LED and control system has meant that the store can enjoy energy savings of between 25-30% when compared to similar stores using regular light sources.